-The void in playing field facilities has largely been filled by private clubs and organizations such as the Eau Claire Ski Club at Silver Mine Hill, Eau Claire Archery Club, Westgate Sportsman's Shooting Range, Bit 'N Spur Horse Club, the Elk Lake District, Moose Club and the various music festivals of Foster Farms have assumed much of the burden of recreation and outdoor activities in the Town.
+Private clubs and organizations such as the Eau Claire Ski Club at Silver Mine Hill, Eau Claire Archery Club, Westgate Sportsman's Shooting Range, Bit 'N Spur Horse Club, the Elk Lake District, Moose Club and the various music festivals of Foster Farms have assumed much of the burden of recreation and outdoor activities in the Town.
 These groups may provide an opportunity for the Town to collaborate with them to promote outdoor activities in the community in the future.